1 in 3: The Domestic Violence Podcast

 Ingrid

-💜It isn’t your fault.
+💜 It’s not your fault.
 There is hope.
-Stay strong and wherever you are in your journey, always remember you are not alone.💜
+Stay strong and wherever you are in your journey, always remember, you are not alone. 💜

 Reviews